Sunday 17th June 2018 2.00 to 6.00 pm – a big Success!

 You could browse the many stalls feature a children’s clothes store, lovely craft-made jewellery a tombola, plants and much more….

-Visitors enjoyed village teas, & home-made cakes or ice creams
+Visitors could enjoy village teas, & home-made cakes or ice creams….

-– and also enjoyed a tractor ride through farmland with sensational views.
-A new attraction this year was a fired-up Atkinson Steam Lorry.
+– or enjoy a tractor ride through farmland with sensational views.

-On this special afternoon you could not only soak up the atmosphere, made more special with glorious flower displays but you could also hear the bells and visit the bell tower.
+On this special afternoon you can not only soak up the atmosphere, made more special with glorious flower displays but you could also hear the bells and visit the bell tower.

-Elkstone’s houses date from medieval through to modern times – they all represent the glorious heritage of the Cotswolds – we hop[e you enjoyed your visit – we’re sure that like hundreds of others, you’ll want to visit us time and time again!
+Elkstone’s houses date from medieval through to modern times – they all represent the glorious heritage of the Cotswolds – we hope you’ll enjoy your visit – we’re sure that like hundreds of others, you’ll want to visit us time and time again!

 Elkstone near Cirencester / Cheltenham